Coronavirus and Mental Health

-The majority of the media appears to be focused on the doom and gloom of COVID-19.
+We currently do not know the impacts of coronavirus and mental health but today we are going to give you the tools to surviving the pandemic and lockdown.
+The majority of the media appears to be focused on the doom and gloom of COVID-19th.
 It can be difficult to be faced with this on a regular basis and whilst we need to be informed there are certain steps that you can take to ensure that your mental health does not suffer throughout this period of the pandemic and especially periods of isolating yourself.

 In order to stay informed it is useful to follow official guidance which can be found at https://www.gov.uk/government/topical-events/coronavirus-covid-19-uk-government-response and the NHS https://www.nhs.uk/conditions/coronavirus-covid-19/ and both are being updated regularly.